Best Things to Do in Rovinj in One Day

 - 2 More Things to Do in Rovinj

 When I created my Croatia itinerary, it was clear to me from early on that I had to visit Rovinj.
 I have a thing for colorful coastal towns and it seemed that Rovinj would be a perfect example of that.

 Located in the northwest of Croatia, on the Istrian coast below the Lim Fjord, it is a perfect place to visit towards the end or beginning of your Croatia trip.
 No matter where you are coming from or where you are going to later in Croatia, don’t skip Rovinj – this is a town you should not miss, and here is why!

-Find out about what to do in Rovinj – the best things to do and see in Rovinj (in one day) and its best attractions, plus more travel tips.
+So, if you are planning your Rovinj itinerary and want to find out about what to do in Rovinj, the best things to do in Rovinj (in one day), and its best attractions you have found the perfect post as you´ll get all the answers here plus more Rovinj travel tips.

 Rovinj is known for several things.
 Of course, there is the pretty old town that is the main tourist attraction and also the best place to stay.
 Then, there is the 67-kilometer-long shoreline (who wants to take a dip?).
 There are some beautiful green parks that are great for strolling and hikes, and then there are 16 islands, islets, and reefs.

 So, staying one or two days in Rovinj (or even longer) sounds like a great idea, right?